 - We have no source of product revenue, may never achieve or maintain profitability, have incurred net losses since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - · We will require additional capital to finance our planned operations, which may not be available to us on acceptable terms, or at all. - Entinostat currently is our only product candidate.
-If we are unable to successfully complete clinical development of, obtain regulatory approval for and commercialize entinostat, our business prospects will be significantly harmed. - Our strategy of combining entinostat with immune checkpoint inhibitors is clinically untested and we may fail to show that the combination is safe and well tolerated and demonstrates additional clinical benefit from the combination. - The failure of ECOG-ACRIN to adequately perform its obligations and responsibilities in the conduct of the Phase 3 clinical trial or to meet expected deadlines could substantially harm our business because we may not obtain regulatory approval for entinostat in a timely manner, or at all. - We are dependent on Merck and Genentech and any future collaborators to perform satisfactorily under our agreements. - The regulatory approval processes of the FDA and foreign regulatory authorities are lengthy, time consuming and inherently unpredictable.
-Our inability to obtain regulatory approval for entinostat could harm our business. - We face significant competition from other biotechnology and pharmaceutical companies, and our operating results will suffer if we fail to compete effectively. - · If we are unable to obtain or protect intellectual property rights, we may not be able to compete effectively in our market. - If we breach our license agreement with Bayer Pharma AG (formerly known as Bayer Schering Pharma AG) related to entinostat or if the license agreement is otherwise terminated, we could lose the ability to continue the development and commercialization of entinostat. - If we are unable to successfully remediate the existing material weakness in our internal control over financial reporting, the accuracy and timing of our financial reporting may be adversely affected.
+If we are unable to successfully complete clinical development of, obtain regulatory approval for and commercialize entinostat, our business prospects will be significantly harmed. - Our strategy of combining entinostat with immune checkpoint inhibitors is clinically untested and we may fail to show that the combination is safe and well tolerated and demonstrates additional clinical benefit from the combination. - The failure of ECOG-ACRIN to adequately perform its obligations and responsibilities in the conduct of the Phase 3 clinical trial or to meet expected deadlines could substantially harm our business because we may not obtain regulatory approval for entinostat in a timely manner, or at all. - · We are dependent on Merck, Genentech, Merck KGaA and Pfizer and any future collaborators to perform satisfactorily under our agreements. - The regulatory approval processes of the FDA and foreign regulatory authorities are lengthy, time consuming and inherently unpredictable.
+Our inability to obtain regulatory approval for entinostat could harm our business. - We face significant competition from other biotechnology and pharmaceutical companies, and our operating results will suffer if we fail to compete effectively. - If we are unable to obtain or protect intellectual property rights, we may not be able to compete effectively in our market. - If we breach our license agreement with Bayer Pharma AG (formerly known as Bayer Schering Pharma AG) related to entinostat or if the license agreement is otherwise terminated, we could lose the ability to continue the development and commercialization of entinostat.